About the Jahia back-end layer

 - Connectors to other search repositories such as Alfresco via EntropySoft connectors (available in the Jahia Unified Content Hub extension)

-To support these features, Jahia provides three technologies: full-text search tag libraries, query languages and Elasticsearch full-page search.
+To support these features, Jahia provides two technologies: full-text search tag libraries and query languages.

 Full text queries using search tag libraries